 Having the latest home designs and trends is everyone’s desire; to stay hip and distinguish our homes.
-However its not always flash – many new home trends are geared to pair maintenance and energy use and aren’t always practical.
+However, it’s not always flash – many new home trends are geared to pare maintenance and energy use and aren’t always practical.
 So this month, I would like to discuss some great housing trends, which are also practical.

 I have increasingly seen freestanding tubs implemented in homes in 2015.
-Freestanding tubs conjure imagery of Victorian-era abundance; however the latest trend shows bath-tubs looking a cool sculptural hand.
-There is an element of unpracticality with climbing in and out of the tub however.
-What I love about the free stand tub is their cohesion with other contemporary trends such as open wall niches, single wash free-stand basins, since two people rarely use the bathroom at the same time.
+Freestanding tubs conjure imagery of Victorian-era abundance; however, the latest trend shows bathtubs looking like a cool sculptural hand.
+There is an element of unpractical with climbing in and out of the tub however.
+I love the free-stand tub’s cohesion with other contemporary trends, such as open wall niches and single wash free-stand basins, since two people rarely use the bathroom simultaneously.

 Fireplaces and fire pits, both real and fake, have universal appeal.
 They offer a great sense of warmth, romance and togetherness.
 This year, popular designs are trending on chic, contemporary takes on the traditional wood stove.